ivansherbs/insights.ivansherbs.com/content/en/yeast-infection-home-remedies.md

 - Yeast Infection vs BV (Bacterial Vaginosis)

 - How Long does a Yeast Infection Last?
   - will a yeast infection go away on its own

 Let’s get on with it.

 ## What is a Yeast Infection?

-A yeast infection (also called candidiasis) is fungal infection ons different body parts.
+A yeast infection (also called candidiasis) is fungal infection on different body parts.

 The [Mayo Clinic](https://www.mayoclinic.org/diseases-conditions/yeast-infection/symptoms-causes/syc-20378999), a trusted academic medical center, defines a vaginal yeast infection as: